michellemx-lai/fizzBuzz-game/README.md

 3. If number is divisible by those integers (i.e. divisible by both 3 and 5), then you need to say FizzBuzz
 4. Else you just need to say the next integer

-The key takeaway from this short project is the application of for-loops and while-loops in Java.
+The key takeaway from this short project is the application of for-loops and while-loops in Java, as well as reading and storing user input.
 Many of the outputs are printed in tabular format to enhance user experience.